Custody and Child Support

-The new custody law requires parents who want to relocate to take a number of steps.
+The law requires parents who want to relocate to take a number of steps.
 These steps begin with notice to the other party at least 60 days prior to the planned relocation.
 If this is not possible, the party who plans to move must give notice to the other party at least 10 days prior to the move.
-There is a particular order to the steps that follow, and a particular structure.
+There is a particular sequence of steps that follow, and a particular structure to which the parties must adhere.
 In addition, there are strict timelines for the entire process.

 Criminal Charges and Convictions in Child Custody

-The court must also consider certain criminal charges and convictions, mostly relating to violent crimes, including domestic abuse, but also including DUI and drug-related offenses.
-If you learn that the other party is facing certain criminal charges and poses a risk to the child, you may file a motion for temporary custody or, if there is an existing custody order, a motion to modify custody, and the court must hold a hearing in an expeditious manner (quickly).
+The court must also consider certain criminal charges and convictions, mostly relating to violent crimes, including domestic abuse, but also DUIs and drug-related offenses.
+If you learn that the other party is facing certain criminal charges and poses a risk to the child, you may file a motion for temporary custody or, if there is an existing custody order, a motion to modify custody.
+In that case, the court may hold a hearing in an expeditious manner (quickly).
 If a party or a member of a party’s household has certain criminal charges or convictions, the court MUST take several steps, including evaluations and possibly counseling.

 To obtain evidence of a criminal charge or conviction in Pennsylvania, go to http://uisportal.pacourts.usidocketsheets/cp.aspx and follow the instructions carefully.
 Print the information you find and take it to court.
 If you do not have internet access, you may ask the judge to check this website for evidence of a criminal charge or conviction.

-If you believe you are paying too much, or if you believe your child is not receiving adequate support from the non-custodial parent, modification may be an option.
-To request modification is to request a hearing before a judge (hearing officer) who will then listen to the facts of the case and subsequently decide whether modification is in order.
+If you believe you are paying too much, or if you believe your child is not receiving adequate support from the non-custodial parent, modification of a child support order may be an option.
+To request modification of a child support order is to request a hearing before a judge or hearing officer, who will then listen to the facts of the case and subsequently decide whether modification is appropriate.